LJlkdskdjflsa/Absynth/README.md

 - Frontend web application built with modern technologies
 - Smart contracts for blockchain interaction
 - Secure and decentralized architecture

+### User Validation Requirements

+To ensure compliance and security, users must meet the following criteria:
+- Age: Must be 20 years or older
+- Nationality Restrictions: Cannot be a resident or citizen of:
+  - Iran
+  - Iraq
+  - North Korea
+  - Russia
+  - Syria
+  - Venezuela

+The validation process is completed through a simple verification flow:
+1. Scan QR code with mobile device
+2. Complete verification process
+3. Await confirmation
+4. Proceed with platform usage

 ## 🏗 Architecture